 This list is not exhaustive and all of the above will likely change in the future with each revision of the tax code but this is, currently, the state of play.
 In being aware and mindful of the different classifications of income and expenditure in your own finances you will be able to achieve a better understanding of how to reduce unnecessary liability.

-In summary, there are many deductions and allowances available for you to utilise to reduce your taxable base.
+In summary, there are many deductions and allowances available for you to utilise to reduce your taxes here in Japan.
 Filing tax returns yourself can require some understanding of technical Japanese.
-Using a skilled accountant is advisable as their fees are often eclipsed by tax savings and rebates.
+Using a skilled accountant is advisable as their fees are often eclipsed by tax savings and rebates, i.e if every 100 yen spent on your accountant comes with a 120 yen Japanese tax reduction it redefines the nature of the ‘expense’.
 For personal recommendations or further information about becoming tax-compliant and increasing your savings, wages or benefits head over to our Contact page or contact your Tyton Capital advisor.